grexrr/scavenger.LandmarkProcessor/README.md

 ## Next Steps

+## Next Steps

 * Integrate `landmark_metadata` into the Java-side `PuzzleManager` as the primary input for riddle generation
 * Use `description` fields to support difficulty estimation or thematic puzzle selection
 * Add caching or retry logic for GPT requests to reduce cost and prevent data loss
 * Extend support for multilingual metadata output
 * Introduce a scheduler to backfill metadata for any newly inserted landmarks on demand

+### Critical Issues to Address

+* **Duplicate Landmark Prevention**: The system currently performs multiple scans of the same target, causing database duplicates.
+Implement duplicate detection logic based on landmark name and city before inserting new entries to avoid redundant data storage.

+* **Geographic Region Matching**: Address city name mismatches where reverse geocoding returns district names (e.g., "天河区") that don't match with broader city names in the database (e.g., "广州市").
+Implement a hierarchical location mapping system to normalize district-level results to their parent city for consistent database queries.